NAACP Honors Memphis Sanitation Workers Who Went On Strike In 1968

 "We were just fighting for equal payment and equal rights from the sanitation department," Elmore Nickleberry, one of the workers who went on strike and continued to work for the city decades later, told NPR last year.

-On Monday night, the NAACP Image Awards is set to honor the sanitation workers who went on strike 50 years ago with its Vanguard Award.
+On Monday night, the NAACP Image Awards honored the sanitation workers who went on strike 50 years ago with its Vanguard Award.

-Derrick Johnson, the NAACP's president and CEO, says the country's oldest civil rights organization is honoring the workers for fighting for safer conditions and better pay.
+Derrick Johnson, the NAACP's president and CEO, says the country's oldest civil rights organization honored the workers for fighting for safer conditions and better pay.

 "There would have never been a civil rights movement if individuals were not being exploited for free and cheap labor," Johnson says.
 "And the workers' strike demonstrates the need to continue to advocate, ensure that individuals are paid a livable wage particularly in the South."